A Hitchhiker’s Guide to South Korea

 Hitchhiking isn’t safe in every country.
 We used Hitchwiki to check that it was safe first.
 We also checked at the local tourist information centre and the female employee there informed us that it was safe to do so.

-I was hitchhiking in a pair which is a lot safer than doing so solo but use your gut instincts and be sensible e.g. hitchhiking at night is not advisable due to safety.
+I was hitchhiking in a pair which is a lot safer than doing so solo.
+However, use your gut instincts and be sensible e.g. hitchhiking at night is not advisable due to safety.

 The overland traveler goes around the corner to see who there is to meet around the next corner – Max Neumegen.

-Our experience of South Korea was good and I felt very safe.
+Our experience based on this hitchhiker’s guide to South Korea was good and I felt very safe.

 2/ Don’t have a sign but do have a Korean map.